-To reflect on (self-)concepts, merely paying attention to the self is not enough: Instead, for the purpose of seeing and comparing the actual and ideal self, people need information on who they are and what they think, want, need, and feel.
+To reflect on (self-)concepts, merely paying attention to the self is not enough: Instead, for the purpose of seeing and comparing the actual with the ideal self, people need information on who they are and what they think, want, need, and feel.
 Therefore, (1) self-access, (2) self-reflection, and (3) self-insight are needed (Grant, 2003, 2014; Greif, 2007, 2008, 2017; Greif & Berg, 2011; Quirin & Kuhl, 2018; Mäthner et al., 2005; Stein & Grant, 2014).
-In other words, it is essential to be able to access, reflect, and understand oneself (see Figure 1).
-Out of this process, (4) self-awareness develops, which helps to better set self-valued goals in coaching (Grant, 2003; Greif, 2008; Greif & Berg, 2011).
-If goals are self-valued, they are (5) congruent with the own self, which also helps goal attainment (Grant, 2014; Greif, 2008; Klein et al., 2013; Klinger & Cox, 2004; Quirin & Kuhl, 2018; Schiemann, Mühlberger, & Jonas, 2018; Willms, 2004).
-For instance, previous coaching research has found that coaching is much more about self-congruency in terms of the autonomy need as it is about other basic psychological needs (Diller et al., 2020; Schiemann et al., 2018).
-Furthermore, the more congruent a goal is, the more (6) committed and (7) positively affected a person is towards the respective goal – two factors that are also strongly connected to goal attainment (Eberly, Liu, & Terence, 2013; Klein, Cooper, & Monahan, 2013; Latham & Locke, 1991; Locke & Latham, 2013; Lyubomirsky, King, & Diener, 2005; Willms, 2004). the In addition, congruency fosters (8) self-regulation, which is also strongly connected to goal attainment (Day & Unsworth, 2013; Fröhlich & Kuhl, 2003).
-In sum, goal attainment needs a certain positivity about the goal, a certain commitment, and a certain awareness of whether this goal fits to oneself (Grant, 2014; Klein et al., 2013) (see Figure 1).
-The better it fits, the more self-congruency and self-determination is experienced which helps to develop oneself in a congruent way. the ment of need…. needThink of a coaching client who has been offered a management position and now participates in a coaching to face the new task.
-The client could be self-aware, for example by reflecting self-relevant information such as own strengths, weaknesses, and wishes, and by considering them for the management position (e.g., How can I use my strengths in the new position?).
-However, the client could also only consider information relevant to the company and set goals according to the expectations of the company (e.g., What do my employees expect from me and how can I address their expectations?).
-These processes would result in different goals and thus, different ways of self-development.
+In other words, it is essential to be able to access, reflect on, and understand oneself.
+From this process, (4) self-awareness develops, which helps to better set self-valued goals in coaching (Grant, 2003; Greif, 2008; Greif & Berg, 2011).
+If goals are self-valued, they are (5) congruent with the own self, which also helps goal attainment (Grant, 2014; Greif, 2008; Klein et al., 2013; Klinger & Cox, 2004; Quirin & Kuhl, 2018; Schiemann et al., 2018; Willms, 2004).
+Furthermore, the more congruent a goal is, the more (6) committed and (7) positively affected a person is towards the respective goal – two factors that are also strongly connected to goal attainment (Eberly et al., 2013; Klein et al., 2013; Latham & Locke, 1991; Locke & Latham, 2013; Lyubomirsky et al., 2005; Willms, 2004).
+For instance, Boyatzis et al. (2013) found that positive affect fostered sustained desired change.
+In addition, congruency fosters (8) self-regulation, which is also strongly connected to goal attainment (Day & Unsworth, 2013; Fröhlich & Kuhl, 2003).
+In other words, “the process of coaching is essentially about helping individuals regulate” (p.
+149; Grant, 2012).
+This self-regulation needs to be seen compared to self-control: While self-regulation is about acting according to own values to reach something that wants to be reached, self-control is about an effortful striving for something that should be done (Baumann & Kuhl, 2013) (see also the difference between coaching for compassion versus coaching for compliance; Boaytzis et al., 2012).
+Coaching is a process in which people do not work on goals that should be attained but work on goals that they really want to attain, i.e., self-congruent goals.
+In sum, goal attainment needs a certain positivity about the goal, a certain commitment, and a certain awareness of whether this goal fits oneself (Grant, 2014; Klein et al., 2013).
+The better it fits, the more self-congruency and self-determination is experienced, which helps self-change occur in a congruent way.
+Thus, coaching is more about fulfilling the need for autonomy, i.e., the need for self-congruency and value-congruency, than the needs for competence or relatedness (Diller et al., 2020; Schiemann et al., 2018).
+Consider a coaching client who has been offered a management position and has begun a coaching process to face the new task.
+The client could be self-aware, for example by reflecting on self-relevant information such as own strengths, weaknesses, and wishes, and by considering their usefulness in the management position (e.g., How can I use my strengths in the new position?).
+However, the client may only consider information relevant to the company and set their goals according to the expectations of the company (e.g., What do my employees expect from me and how can I address their expectations?).
+These processes would result in different goals and thus, different processes of self-change.
 In the first case, the client would develop based on the own self.
-In the second case, the client would also develop but based on external expectations.
+In the second case, the client would develop but based on external expectations.